Unwelcome Concepts

 When these are acceptable:

-• "Disclaimer" achievements that are meant to address the player about restrictions in the achievement sets.
+- "Disclaimer" achievements meant to inform the player about restrictions in the achievement sets.
 These should only exist when the player can lock themselves out of multiple achievements without even realizing it.

 Requires Glitches